Top Data Protection Tools for Resilient Cloud-Native Applications

 We know what application resiliency is and how to measure it.
-Now there’s the big question: How do you actually improve it?
+Now here’s the big question: How do you actually improve it?
 Unfortunately, there’s no simple answer.
 Building and managing resilient cloud-native applications is challenging, affecting everything from your development to your infrastructure to your services.
 So becoming more resilient is an ongoing, iterative process that involves testing, learning from outages, and evaluating your service providers.

 But it is possible, and the tools you use can make a big difference.
 For example, your data protection platform can reduce your RTO and boost your resilience.